 Meet The Colourist Special Interview:

-CODA, big winner at the 2021 Sundance Film Festival
+CODA, big winner at the 2022 Academy Awards and the 2021 Sundance Film Festival

 Senior Colourist, Mels Studio, Montreal

-CODA, a touching drama centred around a high school student who is the child of deaf adults, received top honours at the 2021 Sundance Film Festival.
-The film received the Grand Jury Prize for U.S. Drama, as well as the Audience Award, a director's award for Sian Heder and a special jury award for its ensemble cast.
+CODA, a touching drama centred around a high school student who is the child of deaf adults, received three Academy Awards at the 2022 ceremony: Best Picture, Best Supporting Actor and Best Adapted Screenplay.
+The film had previously scored top honours at the 2021 Sundance Film Festival too, where it received the Grand Jury Prize for U.S. Drama, as well as the Audience Award, a director's award for Sian Heder and a special jury award for its ensemble cast.

 CODA also set a record when worldwide distribution rights were picked up by Apple Studios for $25 million.